Fortaleza Airport: History

 Responding to critiques to the situation of its airports, on May 18, 2011, Infraero released a list evaluating some of its most important airports according to its saturation levels.
 According to the list, Fortaleza was considered to be requiring attention, operating between 70% and 85% of its capacity.

 On March 16, 2017, the concession of the airport was auctioned to the consortium Fraport AG of Frankfurt, Germany, for R$425 million for use for 30 years.
 Among the improvements established in the contract signed on July 28, 2017, was to renew and complete the investments of Infraero related to the passenger terminal, and the lengthening of the runway.
 Following the auction, between June 2017 to 2018 a transition period took place in which Fraport and Infraero managed the airport.
 Since January 2, 2018, Fraport is the sole administrator.

 On April 27, 2018, the construction of the two-story terminal extension started as well as expansion of the terminal and tracks, a remodeled taxi and traffic area, and a redesigned airport road system with a viaduct.
 On June 25, 2019, a 60-position check-in area was opened, and finally on April 14, 2020, the renovation was completed.
 Presently, the airport can handle 4 million passengers per year, and it has 14 aircraft parking positions.

 Fraport launched the idea of an airport real estate project to call attention to investments in huge warehouses, shopping centers, and hotels, but nothing had been constructed.

 The present facility covers 531 hectares (1,312 acres) of land with one runway.

+During the year 2026 TAP subcontracted World2Fly Portugal for flights between May 25, 2026, and September 30, 2026.